diasraphael/todo_backend/readme.md

 One user can have many tasks : One to many relationship(user has one to many relationship with task)

 feature : Oauth2 implementation with JWT bearer token implementation

+cookie authentication

+1. Initially we create a user in db
+2. when the user login, we send a token as cookie
+3. that token is send back from the browser in each request we send to server automatically using withcredentials attribute

+### Build the Docker image:

+docker build -t todo_backend .

+### Run the Docker container:

+docker run -p 8000:80 todo_backend # making the docker container webapp to run in 8000 port so that the frontend can hit the api with 8000 port.